George Fulk, PT, Ph.D.

 M.S., University of Massachusetts at Lowell - Physical Therapy (1994)

 Dr. Fulk primary teaching areas are neurologic physical therapy, neuroscience, motor learning, and research.
 He teaches these topics throughout the DPT Problem Based Learning curriculum.
-His primary teaching responsibilities are in PT 508, PT 605, PT 606, and PT 618.
+His primary teaching responsibilities are in PT 508, PT 528, PT 605 PT 608.

-Dr. Fulk’s research projects have primarily focused on measuring and improving locomotor capability in people with stroke.
+Dr. Fulk’s research projects have primarily focused on measuring and improving locomotor capability in people with stroke and other neurological disorders.
 Specifically, his research has looked at methods of measuring walking ability and overall participation in people with stroke, interventions to improve walking ability in people with stroke and other neurological conditions, and the development and use of rehabilitation engineering technologies to enhance recovery in people with neurological disorders.
 He has collaborated with engineering faculty to develop novel technologies that monitor walking activity and ambulatory assistive devices.